 - For FWA schedules that total 40 hours in a work week, approved overtime hours will be paid for hours in addition to the agreed upon FWA or in excess of 40 hours.

-COT staff and
+PSS staff and

 MGSsupervisors must continue to input all holiday pay codes in Ultra Time, including the holiday break.

 - Use of vacation, salary continuation, and sick leave will equal number of hours scheduled to work on day of occurrence.